Employer branding? You may have heard of it, but what is it exactly?

 Given the current skills gap and need to secure highly-skilled and diverse talent, companies must engage the multi-generational candidate marketplace by building an employment brand and hiring process that is attractive to the needs and preferences of each generation.

 The good news is that the majority of generational criteria are fundamentally alike, in that most want a competitive salary, benefits and some level of job security.
-However, there are subtle but vital differences in generational preferences that can greatly affect whether a candidate chooses to join an organization or not.
+However, there are subtle but vital differences in generational preferences that can greatly affect whether a candidate chooses to join an organisation or not.

 The Randstad Award survey has shown that younger employees prefer a pleasant working atmosphere, interesting job content and career progression opportunities whilst older employees look at job security and financial stability of the company.
 Employers need to take these differences into consideration during the hiring process to best showcase their employer brand.

 And the damage certainly doesn’t stop there.
 In the social world we live in, word of mouth can spread quick and far, eventually damaging a company’s reputation as an employer and making it more challenging to attract top talent.
-As candidates become acutely aware that a company is not living up to its employer brand messaging, it becomes increasingly more difficult to attract a high caliber of candidates.
+As candidates become acutely aware that a company is not living up to its employer brand messaging, it becomes increasingly more difficult to attract a high calibre of candidates.